top of page

 1. Retail Price Royalties

 Many publishers, especially large traditional publishers, pay royalties as a percentage of the book’s retail price.
-This is sometimes called a "list royalty" because it is based on the original cover price of the book, regardless of how much the retailer actually sells it for.
+This is sometimes referred to as "list royalty" because it is based on the original cover price of the book, regardless of the actual selling price to the retailer.

 2. Net Sales Royalties

-Increasingly, publishers (especially smaller or independent presses) use a royalty model based on net sales.
-This means that instead of calculating royalties on the retail price, the publisher pays the author a percentage of the amount actually received after discounts are applied.
+Increasingly, publishers—notably smaller or independent presses—use a royalty model based on net sales.
+This means that instead of calculating royalties on the book’s retail (or list) price, the publisher pays the author a percentage of the actual revenue received from booksellers and distributors, after trade discounts, returns, and promotions are deducted.

 Let’s look at how these models compare in real-world examples.